-- a) inform the complainant in writing that his/her behaviour is now considered by the School to be unreasonable/ unacceptable and, therefore, to fall under the terms of this policy - b) inform the complainant that all meetings with a member of staff will be conducted with a second person present and that notes of meetings may be taken in the interests of all parties - c) inform the complainant that, except in emergencies, all routine communication with the complainant to the School should be by letter only - d) (in the case of physical or verbal aggression) refer to Joint Local Authority-Police Guidance for Schools, "Dealing with Abuse, Threats and Violence Towards School Staff", and consider warning the complainant about being banned from the School site; or proceed straight to a temporary ban. - e) consider taking advice on pursuing a case under Anti-Harassment legislation - f) Reporting violent and threatening behaviour or behaviour which harasses any member of staff or shows discrimination to any member of staff to the police.
+- a) inform the complainant in writing that his/her behaviour is now considered by the School to be unreasonable/ unacceptable and, therefore, to fall under the terms of this policy (See letter format in 'Keeping schools safe from threat and violence policy' which details a warning that the complainant could be banned from the School site; if behaviour persists). - b) inform the complainant that all meetings with a member of staff will be conducted with a second person present and that notes of meetings may be taken in the interests of all parties - c) inform the complainant that, except in emergencies, all routine communication with the complainant to the school should be by letter only - d) (in the case of physical or verbal aggression) refer to Joint Local Authority-Police Guidance for Schools, "Dealing with Abuse, Threats and Violence Towards School Staff", and or proceed straight to a temporary ban. - e) consider taking advice on pursuing a case under Anti-Harassment legislation - f) Reporting violent and threatening behaviour or behaviour which harasses any member of staff or shows discrimination to any member of staff to the police.